 Are you looking for a job or need to update your current job skills?
-The Microsoft Office suite of software is one of the most common software tools used in businessand at home- today.
+The Microsoft Office suite of software is one of the most common software tools used in businessand at home-today.
 This course is a skills/performance-based class that will give you the opportunity to explore the basic and intermediate features of three of those programs-Word, Excel, and PowerPoint- as well as ways in which these programs interact with each other and the Internet.
-This class meets the Computer Literacy requirement for graduation and is a requirement or elective for many business department degrees.
+This class is a requirement or elective for many business department degrees.
 SC

-7944 TH 7:00-9:50pm LIB-214 Pearman, E Semester + 1 hour ONLINE lab each week 7942 12:00-2:50pm LIB-214 Pearman, E Semester + 1 hour ONLINE lab each week
+7:00-9:50pm LIB-214 Beckham, S Semester + 1 hour ONLINE lab each week

+7942 12:00-2:50pm LIB-214 Beckham, S Semester

++ 1 hour ONLINE lab each week